MLJAR Studio vs DataRobot

 AI code generation in notebooksYes (context-aware assistant)Yes (Code Assistant in Notebooks)

-Bring your own LLM or providerYes (BYO keys, Local LLM workflows, or optional add-on)Yes (provider APIs, gateway, or custom deployments depending on setup)
+Bring your own LLM or providerYes (BYO keys, Local LLM workflows, or hosted plan)Yes (provider APIs, gateway, or custom deployments depending on setup)

 MLOps deployment and monitoringLimited (Mercury publishing, not a full MLOps suite)Strong (deployments, prediction environments, monitoring)